omidarmat/webDevNotes/react/react.md

 Up until this point, React hasn't written anything to the DOM yet, but it has figured out the so-called **List of Effects**, which is actually a list of DOM updates.

+> Diffing is based on 2 fundamental assumptions:
+>
+> 1. Two elements of different types will produce different trees.
+> 2. Elements with a stable key, which is consistent over time, will stay the same across renders.
+>
+> These assumptions allow the algorithm to be much faster, improving from a billion operations per thousand elements to only one thousand operations per thousand elements.
+>
+> Diffing is comparing elements step-by-step between two renders based on their position in the tree.
+They are basically 2 different situations that need to be considered:
+>
+> 1. **Two different elements at the same position in the tree between two renders:** imagine a JSX syntax where a type `<div>` element is changed to type `<header>`, but its child component `<SearchBar>` is the same.
+In this situation React assumes the element and all its children are no longer valid.
+So old components are destroyed and removed from the DOM, including their state.
+This will include the `<SearchBar>` in the re-render process, so it will also be replaced with a new `<SearchBar>` and its state will not be recovered.
+This scenario works this way no matter the change happened on a DOM element or a React component instance.
+> 2. **Same element at the same position in the tree:** if after a render an element at a certain position in the tree is the same as before, the element will simply be kept in the DOM, and that includes all child elements and more importantly, the component's state.
+This scenario works no matter it is a DOM element or a React component instance that has remained the same.
+It is important to remember that for this scenario to happen, only the DOM element or React component instance itself needs to stay the same, but their props or attributes can change.
+If attributes or props are changed, React will simply mutate the DOM element attributes or pass in the new props. **Sometimes we don't want this standard behavior, but instead, we want to create a new component instance with the new state, and this is where the `key` prop comes to play.**

-3. **Commit phase:** in this phase, new elements might be placed in the DOM and already existing elements might get updated or deleted so as to correctly reflect the current state of the application.
+1. **Commit phase:** in this phase, new elements might be placed in the DOM and already existing elements might get updated or deleted so as to correctly reflect the current state of the application.
 It is this phase that is responsible for what we traditionally call rendering.
 After all this, the browser will notice that the DOM has been updated and so it repaints the screen.
 Of course, this final step has nothing to do with React, but this is where the user will actually see the visual change on their screen.

 Continuing from the previous phase, technically, the current `workInProgress` Fiber tree also goes into this phase but let's just keep it simple here.